MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/display.md

 ![Screenshot of a Select file dialog example.](\media\display\select-file-example.png)

 To create a custom form that accepts multiple elements, use the **Display custom form** action.
 Using this action, you can create custom forms that contain various input types and buttons.
-You can find more information regarding custom forms in [Create and use custom forms](../how-to/custom-form.md).
+You can find more information regarding custom forms in [Create custom forms](../custom-forms.md).

 ![Screenshot of the custom form designer.](\media\display\custom-form-designer.png)